Code-Institute-Submissions/Meet-The-Adventure/README.md

 2. 2021-03-31
 * I found the color codes from my desktop picture, the image was downloaded from https://pixabay.com a year ago and then used photoshop to find the color codes for the website.
 I have also used it as my background, the credit can be found forther down.
 * Started to build a shop but thats far more then I can handle, so its just an example for now.
 The idea is taken from a Bootstrap theme at https://colorlib.com/preview/#ashion and then do the adjustments to fit my websight or if I change it totaly when I have the experience to build it on my own.
 I dont know if this counts as plagiarism but this is more to show how I would like it to be.
+Sent an email to a company that I maybe would like to work with some day, side topic.
+I want to use some pictures and link to their webpage.

 3. 2021-04-01
 * Building the Adventure page where I will change the blog post to Climbing and Hiking information from other websights that I will link to.
 Credit for thoughs is also forther down.
+* Changed the websight so it has an hero-image and moved the "logo" there as well.
+In its place I will put the social media accounts.

 ## Tech I use